 The Facility will not be illuminated by artificial means and will not display any lights or signs except for such lights and signs as required by Federal Aviation Administration, federal or state law, or this bylaw;

 Should the facility be abandoned or cease to operate, applicant will notify the Zoning Administrator within thirty (30) days and will remove the facility within two (2) years.
-The Planning Commission, for good cause, may extend this time period.
-The Planning Commission may require the applicant to provide a bond, or other form of financial guarantee acceptable to the Planning Commission to cover the cost of removal of the Facility, should the Facility be abandoned or cease to operate;
+The DRB, for good cause, may extend this time period.
+The DRB may require the applicant to provide a bond, or other form of financial guarantee acceptable to the DRB to cover the cost of removal of the Facility, should the Facility be abandoned or cease to operate;

 The applicant demonstrates that the facility will be in compliance with all FCC standards and requirements regarding radio frequency radiation;